kosmasgiannis/pluribus/README.md

 config.worker = function() {};      // A function to execute as the workers.
                                     //   Optional-but-kinda-the-whole-point.
 Default: none defined

+config.workerOnExit = function() {};  // A user defined function to be called upon worker exit
+                                    //   Optional.
+Default: none defined

+config.workerOnOnline = function() {};  // A user defined function to be called upon worker is in online state
+                                    //   Optional.
+Default: none defined

 config.msgHandler = {};             // Allows communication between master and workers
                                     //   Optional.
 Default: none defined